huggingface/distil-whisper/training/README.md

 ```

 The above training script will take approximately TODO hours to complete on an 80 GB A100 GPU and yield a final WER of TODO%.
+Scaling to multiple GPUs using [distributed data parallelism (DDP)](https://pytorch.org/tutorials/beginner/ddp_series_theory.html)
+is trivial: simply run `accelerate config` and select the multi-GPU option, specifying the IDs of the GPUs you wish to use.
+The
+above script can then be run using DDP with no code changes.

 Training logs will be reported to TensorBoard and WandB, provided the relevant packages are available.
 An example of a
 saved checkpoint pushed to the Hugging Face Hub can be found here: [TODO](TODO).